aws-samples/aws-serverless-cicd-workshop/workshop/content/javascript/setup/cloud9/_index.en.md

 Chose a name for your environment.
 For Example - **MyCloud9Workspace**
 ![ChoseNameCloud9](/images/screenshot-cloud9-2.png)

 Leave the default configuration, we don't need a heavy server for this workshop.
 (If you are running in your personal account and has other projects with Cloud9, feel free to use a larger instance type.)

+{{% notice info %}}
+**Make sure you select Amazon Linux 2.** Some of the scripts used in this workshop are designed to work with AL2 exlusively.
+{{% /notice %}}

 ![SpecsCloud9](/images/screenshot-cloud9-3.png)